webrtc-for-the-curious/webrtc-for-the-curious/content/docs/latency.md

 If/when you can trade off some imprecision of latency measurements for automation you may use a method inspired by networking protocol for clock synchronization between computer systems over packet-switched, variable-latency data networks - the Network Time Protocol (NTP).

 ### Latency measurement with WebRTC built-in stats
-[TODO: chrome does not implement all necessary WebRTC stats yet, refer to next chapter for the workaround method]
-TODO: Talk about sender reports, NTP and RTP timestamps, how they are supposed to be exposed in WebRTC apis being discussed.
+[TODO: chrome does not implement all necessary WebRTC stats yet, refer to next chapter for the workaround method, Talk about sender reports, NTP and RTP timestamps, how they are supposed to be exposed in WebRTC apis being discussed]

 ### Latency measurement with NTP inspired time synchronization
 ```